Page Reviewed / Updated - March 18, 2020

 The Services My Way Program makes use of a fiscal intermediary also referred to as an Employer Agent that is responsible for making payments to the care providers that are approved by the program participant.

-To qualify for the SMW Program, PA residents must be qualified for either the PA Department of Aging Waiver (for persons aged 60 and over) or the Attendant Care Program (for persons aged 18-59), both of which are Medicaid programs.
+To qualify for the SMW Program, PA residents must be qualified for either the PA Community HealthChoices Program (for persons aged 21 and over) or the Attendant Care Program (for persons aged 18-59), both of which are Medicaid programs.
 The non-financial requirements for these programs assert that the individual must require nursing home level care.
 The financial requirements are age and marital status dependent.

-When using Services My Way option with the PDA Waiver, the countable asset limit for an individual is effectively $8,000.
+When using Services My Way option with the Community HealthChoices Program, the countable asset limit for an individual is effectively $8,000.
 This is because in addition to the $2,000 asset limit, PA allows a $6,000 disregard.
-In the situation of a married couple with one spouse not applying for Medicaid, that spouse can have up to $126,420 of the couple’s joint countable resources.
+In the situation of a married couple with one spouse not applying for Medicaid, that spouse can have up to $128,640 of the couple’s joint countable resources.
 This is called a community spouse resource allowance.

-When reviewing an applicant's financial status, state officials may look at the individual's asset transfers as far as five (5) years in the past.
+When reviewing an applicant's financial status, state officials may look at the individual's asset transfers as far back as five (5) years.
 This is called the Medicaid look-back period.
 If one has any uncertainty regarding his or her Medicaid eligibility, a Medicaid planning professional can make the process of enrollment a lot easier.
 A rejected or incorrect application could significantly delay benefits.
 Learn more.

-The SMW Program covers a wide range of services and goods are covered by the SMW Program.
+The SMW Program covers a wide range of services and goods.
 The specific benefits for which a participant is eligible are determined with one's case manager in his or her Individual Service Plan and may include any of the following.
 Not all services can be self-directed.

 The Services My Way Program is available statewide in all PA counties.
 Residents with questions about how this program works should check with the PA Long Term Care Helpline at 1-866-286-3636.